-A good float fishing reel will have a smooth drag system and a bail system that will allow the line to come off the reel smoothly.
-I have noticed after guiding hundreds of anglers with their own reels that some reels just don’t work very well when float fishing.
-You can use a pinning reel or a centerpin reel when float fishing.
+A good spinning reel will have a smooth drag system and a bail system that will allow the line to come off the reel smoothly.

-I have an entire page on the Best Spinning Reels For Float Fishing so if you are in the market for a good spinning reel you should check it out.
+I have an entire page on the Best Spinning Reels For Float Fishing.

 Float Reels, Also Known As Centerpin Reels